-According to the popular personal genomics company 23andMe, most people have Neanderthal DNA, on average about 2.5 percent.
+According to the popular personal genetic testing company 23andMe most people have Neanderthal DNA, on average, about 2.5 percent of their total.
 They have now developed a DNA test, using a donor saliva sample, to measure the percentage of DNA that comes from the Neanderthal branch of your family.
-If you have a need to get in touch with your inner caveman, there is now a way to test your DNA to see how much of a Neanderthal you really are.

 Read related articles: Tricks of the Trade